Coin fanciers flock to mint for a 'little piece of history' | CBC News

 There's another notable difference: While her effigies always faced right, his faces left, following the tradition of alternating profiles whenever a new monarch ascends to the throne.

-The contemporary effigy of King Charles was designed by Steven Rosati, a Canadian portrait artist and member of the Portrait Society of Canada.
+The king's contemporary effigy was designed by Steven Rosati, a Canadian portrait artist and member of the Portrait Society of Canada.

 "I wanted to have just that little piece of history," said Annette Cunningham, who raced down to the mint on her lunch break to get a set of the new coins.